guytp/claude-test/CSharpHelloLearner/docs/ProgramExplanation.md

 So even though you don't see the Main method, it's there working behind the scenes.
 This lets you focus on writing simple, clear code without extra structure.

+## Step-by-step execution flow

+Here's exactly what happens when you type `dotnet run` and see your greeting:

+1. **dotnet run builds the project** (if needed)
+   The dotnet tool checks if your code has changed.
+If it has, it "builds" your project, which means it converts your C# code into a format your computer can run.
+Think of it like translating your instructions into a language the computer understands.

+2. **The .NET runtime starts at the hidden Main method**
+   .NET looks for the entry point (the hidden Main method we talked about) and starts running your program from there.

+3. **Your top-level statements run from top to bottom**
+   The runtime executes each line of code in your Program.cs file, starting from the first line and moving down.

+4. **Console.WriteLine("Hello, CSharp Hello Learner!"); runs**
+   When the program reaches this line, it calls the WriteLine method, which prints your greeting to the terminal.

+5. **You see the text in your terminal**
+   The words "Hello, CSharp Hello Learner!" appear in your terminal window.

+6. **The program exits**
+   Because there are no more statements to run, the program finishes and you see your terminal prompt again.

 ## Why is Program.cs important?

 In this simple project, **everything** your program does is written in this one file.
 When you're learning C#, having just one file makes it easier to understand what's happening.